bestia-dev/crossplatform_path/README.md

     ```

 5. Filenames cannot end in a space or dot.
 6. Not allow reserved filenames even with extensions and foldernames:
    CON, PRN, AUX, NUL
    COM1, COM2, COM3, COM4, COM5, COM6, COM7, COM8, COM9
    LPT1, LPT2, LPT3, LPT4, LPT5, LPT6, LPT7, LPT8, LPT9
    These names are not really needed and will not be allowed:
    .  (special name referring to current directory)
    This have to be avoided because of traversal attacks:
    .. (special name referring to parent directory)

-7. Instead of the problematic Windows 'c:' or 'd:' drives, the neutral crossplatform format will be '/mnt/c' or '/mnt/d'
+7. Instead of the problematic Windows 'c:' or 'd:' drives,
+the neutral crossplatform format will be '/mnt/c' or '/mnt/d'
-   On Windows:
+   From Windows:
-   /mnt/c/ will be transformed into c:\\
+   c:\\ will be transformed into /mnt/c/
-   /mnt/d/ will be transformed into d:\\
+   d:\\ will be transformed into /mnt/d/
 8. This special symbols and root folders are allowed and will be transformed for Windows:
    '~'    will be transformed into %UserProfile%
    /tmp   will be transformed into %TEMP%